lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 # Conclusion

 Building on the single model application from Tutorial Step 2, this step has shown that using a second inference model in an application is just as easy as using the first.
 We also showed some techniques to pipeline the program flow.
 This makes it easier to group input data with its results and pass it through the application pipeline.
-We also explored increasing performance by using Dynamic Batching and optimizing how the application loads models onto different devices.
+We also explored increasing performance by optimizing how the application loads models onto different devices.

 Continuing to Tutorial Step 4, we will see another method of increasing performance, when we introduce running the models asynchronously.
 This will allow the application to have multiple models analyzing images along with the CPU using OpenCV and managing data, all running in parallel.